jonase/eastwood/copy-deps-scripts/README.md

     (def cu-src-path (str e-root "/copy-deps-scripts/repos/core.unify/src/main/clojure"))
     (def tn-src-path (str e-root "/copy-deps-scripts/repos/tools.namespace/src/main/clojure"))

-    ;; Run once with dry-run to see what will happen.
-Look it over to ;; see if it is reasonable, then run again with for-real to do the ;; copying.
+    ;; Change for-real to dry-run to see what will happen without ;; changing anything.
+Look it over to see if it is reasonable.
-    (c/copy-namespaces-unmodified taj-src-path staging-path 'clojure.tools.analyzer dry-run)
+    (c/copy-namespaces-unmodified taj-src-path staging-path 'clojure.tools.analyzer for-real)

     ;; The copying above should make no modifications, so running a ;; diff command like the following from the dolly project root